truecharts/public/charts/stable/qbittorrent/docs/password.md

 ![qbittorent-password](./images/qbittorrent-password.png)

 4. Use the randomly generated password to login to the WebUI.
-You may continue to use this password or change it in the qBittorent settings.
+You must change it in the qBittorent settings after you login as it will generate a new random password each time qBittorent is started until a password is set.